Hani-Bin-Faisal-Ahammad/interactive-spider/README.md

 ## Demo 🎬
 [![Interactive Spider Demo](demo.gif)](https://theinteractivespider.vercel.app/)
 <div align="center">
-Click on the gif to try!
+Click on the gif to try! or click on the link given in about.
 </div>

 ## ✨ Features